Hello, I am Dan.

 About this site

-pixelspace.org has been around for more than ten years now.
+pixelspace.org has been around for more than twenty years now.
 Originally founded by Sebastian, the goal at that time was to present and exchange digital works and to promote inspiration of all kinds.
 After many different attempts, we have now arrived at a time when you don’t actually have to host your own portfolio and the exchange of information can be easily arranged via countless services.

 Then why own a website?